 - 9. The Task Force observed that the regulatory regimes for external lighting adopted by overseas metropolises are basically unpinned by a lighting zoning system under which the limits on external lighting impacts for each lighting zone is determined having regard to the level of human activities, land use properties and prevailing environmental brightness.
 A lighting zoning system is usually adopted to categorize different locations and areas into various lighting zones.
 Different limits on external lighting impacts (such as light trespass, glare, sign luminance, etc.) are recommended for different lighting zones.
-The underlying reason for adopting a lighting is to reflect the different level of human activities, land use properties and prevailing environmental brightness in different areas within a city.
+The underlying reason for adopting a lighting zoning system to differentiate the level of control on external lighting is to reflect the different level of human activities, land use properties and prevailing environmental brightness in different areas within a city.
 Local residents within a particular neighbourhood will also have different expectation on the level of acceptable external lighting. - 10.
 The International Commission on Illumination (CIE) and the Institution of Lighting Professionals1 (ILP) both recommend the use of four lighting zones to classify different areas according to their prevailing environmental brightness as shown in the following table -